Friends 4 Expo logo

 Safety

 Planning for safety of school children is particularly important for the schools the Expo Line passes.
 Phase 1 includes Foshay Middle School and Dorsey High in Los Angeles, and Turning Point School in Culver City.
-Phase 2 includes Overland Avenue or Charnock Road Elementary Schools in Los Angeles, and Crossroads School in Santa Monica.
+Phase 2 includes Overland Avenue Elementary Schools in Los Angeles, and Crossroads School in Santa Monica.

 As a good example, though, not only is the light rail line not a problem behind Long Beach's Los Cerritos School, it gives the benefit of taking school children on field trips by train.